ThomasStokes1998/Projects/Azul/readme.md

 and *(colour+row) mod 5* gives the column number for a given colour and row.

 ### Outer Tile Pool (u64)
-There are 70 unique tiles. \
+There are 70 unique groups of 4 tiles. \
-So 7 bits required for each of the 9 tile groups. \
+So 7 bits are required for each of the 9 tile groups.
+(7x9=63 bits) \
 Tiles are ordered by their encoding (ascending).

 ### Inner Tile Pool (u32)